scipion-chem/docs/plugins/chem.rst

 |

-The result of this protocol is an AtomStruct cleaned with the form specifications.
+The result of this protocol is a PharmacophoreChem object containing the extracted features from the set of small molecules with the specified clustering parameters.

 |